ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 - When modal, the dialog will restrict focus to the elements on the dialog.
 - Upon closing a modal dialog, focus will return to the element that had focus before the dialog was opened.
+- ESC key closes the dialog

+The one missing part is that `aria-labelledby` should be set to point to an element that is the title for the dialog, or else `aria-label` should provide the title directly.

 ### Globalization